 \subsection{Development of Reconstruction Algorithms}

-Initially, analysis methods based on continuous representations of the reconstruction problem were applied \citep{gothwal2022computational}.
-They using simple mathematical models to transform images into 3D.
-For example, the Filtered Back Projection (FBP) for CT \citep{shi2015novel} and the Fast Fourier Transform (FFT) \citep{cooley1969fast} for MRI \citep{sumanaweera2005medical}.
-These algorithms are still considered foundational models today, as they offer computational efficiency and produce high-quality images under assumptions of noise-free and fully sampled data \citep{jin2017deep}.
-However, these physical-driven approaches typically focus only on the geometric structure and sampling characteristics of the imaging system \citep{fessler2017medical}.
-They have high computational efficiency but are sensitive to noise, resulting in poor reconstruction quality.
+Early radiological reconstruction methods were primarily based on analytical or model-based formulations of the inverse problem \citep{gothwal2022computational}.
+These methods relied on explicit mathematical descriptions of the imaging system to recover images from measurements.
+Representative examples include Filtered Back Projection (FBP) for CT \citep{shi2015novel} and the Fast Fourier Transform (FFT) for MRI \citep{cooley1969fast,sumanaweera2005medical}.
+These approaches remain foundational because they are computationally efficient and can produce high-quality reconstructions when the data are noise-free and fully sampled \citep{jin2017deep}.
+However, such physics-driven methods mainly exploit the acquisition geometry and sampling characteristics of the imaging system \citep{fessler2017medical}, making them sensitive to noise, missing data, and modeling mismatch.

-To address this, more flexible reconstruction frameworks using Iterative Reconstruction (IR) methods were developed \citep{gordon1970algebraic}.
-These methods provide better robustness to noise and incomplete data, though they come at the cost of increased computation \citep{ravishankar2019image}.

-As a result, many highly optimized algorithms incorporating data features have been introduced.
-One widely used example is the Ordered Subset Expectation Maximization (OSEM) algorithm \citep{hudson1994accelerated} in PET imaging \citep{yao2000performance,rapisarda2010image}, which is an accelerated variant of the Maximum Likelihood Expectation Maximization (MLEM) \citep{vardi1985statistical} algorithm that improves convergence speed and image quality.
-It improves convergence speed and computational efficiency by dividing the projection data into subsets and updating the model step by step.
-However, such traditional algorithms are often limited in modeling complex anatomical structures and noise patterns, and their performance largely depends on high-quality scan data, which can be subject to randomness in clinical settings \citep{wang2020deep}.
+To improve robustness, iterative reconstruction methods were later introduced \citep{gordon1970algebraic}.
+Compared with analytical algorithms, iterative methods are more flexible in incorporating statistical models, physical constraints, and prior information, and therefore often provide better performance under noisy or incomplete measurements \citep{ravishankar2019image}.
+In emission tomography, one representative example is the Ordered Subset Expectation Maximization (OSEM) algorithm \citep{hudson1994accelerated}, which is an accelerated variant of Maximum Likelihood Expectation Maximization (MLEM) \citep{vardi1985statistical}.
+OSEM has been widely used in PET imaging \citep{yao2000performance,rapisarda2010image} because it improves convergence speed by dividing projection data into subsets and updating the image estimate iteratively.
+Nevertheless, traditional reconstruction algorithms still face limitations in modeling complex anatomical structures, heterogeneous noise patterns, and data variability in real clinical environments \citep{wang2020deep}.